CommonGateway/PetStoreBundle/README.md

 #### Installing with php commands

-To execute the following command you will need [Composer](https://getcomposer.org/download/).
+To execute the following command you will need [Composer](https://getcomposer.org/download/) or a dockerized installation which already haves php and composer.

 U can install this plugin by installing with command:
 `composer require common-gateway/open-catalogi-bundle:dev-main` or dockerized: `docker-compose exec php composer require common-gateway/open-catalogi-bundle:dev-main`